Alienation of Affection

 Here at Smith Debnam, we are proud to advocate for you and your family.
 To schedule a consultation with a Raleigh alienation of affection attorney at our firm, call 919.250.2000.

-It is in a person’s best interests to hire an attorney for his or her case, one who is committed to not only educating him or her about rights and obligations, but who is also there to serve as an advocate.
-A good attorney knows the law inside and out and stays current on updates that may affect the case.
+It is in a married person’s best interests to hire an attorney for his or her case, one who is committed to not only educating him or her about rights and obligations but who is also there to serve as an advocate.
+A good attorney knows the law inside and out and stays current on updates that may affect the case and will establish a stable attorney-client relationship.
 A good attorney also knows important deadlines and the proper procedure for filing documents at the court.
 Many attorneys have good relationships with judges and other attorneys, who can often help an individual’s case.

-It is not necessary to catch the third party and the cheating spouse in the act, but there must be evidence that the unfaithful spouse was inclined toward a sexual relationship with that third party and that the spouse had the opportunity to engage in a sexual relationship with that third party.
-Email, social media posts, suspicious behavior and statements from coworkers or friends can all be used as evidence of infidelity.
+It is not necessary to catch the third party and the cheating spouse in the act, but there must be evidence that the unfaithful wrongful act by the spouse was inclined toward a sexual relationship with that third party and that the spouse had the opportunity to engage in a sexual relationship with that third party.
+Email, social media posts, suspicious behavior, and statements from coworkers or friends can all be used as evidence of infidelity.

 It may be appropriate for a person to pursue the third party with whom his or her spouse had an affair to gain compensation for damages caused by that third party.
 These damages can include loss of income, loss of companionship of the spouse, and in some cases, medical-related bills.